-It seems strange to refer to your children as possessions, but they do belong to you and whilst they are under the age of 18, you are responsible for them.
+It seems strange to refer to your children as possessions, but whilst they are under the age of 18, you are responsible for them.
 In law, this is often referred to as having Parental Responsibility.

-These laws have evolved over time to recognise modern society and the fact that many children today are born out of wedlock.
+These laws have evolved over time to recognise modern society and the fact that many children today are born to parents who aren't married.
 There was a time, as recent as 2003, when an unmarried father wasn't automatically recognised as having Parental Responsibility.
 However since December 2003, an unmarried father acquires this right provided he is named as the father on the child's birth certificate.

-Those parents with Parental Responsibility can appoint a Legal Guardian for their children, in the event that they die whilst the child is under 18.
-The requirements for formally appointing a Legal Guardian is very similar to the requirements of putting a Will in place – for example, it needs to be in writing and signed in the presence of two witnesses.
+Parents who have Parental Responsibility can appoint a Legal Guardian to care for their children if they die while the child is under 18.
+The requirements for formally appointing a Legal Guardian is very similar to the requirements of putting a Will in place.
+For example, it needs to be in writing and signed in the presence of two witnesses.
 It’s for this reason that many people incorporate their choice of Legal Guardian within the terms of their Will.